 If you are more keen on helping out than necessarily solving the world’s problems, consider volunteering through organizations like WWOOF or Help Exchange (HelpX).
 In exchange for your services (organic farming with WWOOF, various tasks with HelpX) you receive free room and board.

-Check This Out: One fantastic source for finding and connecting with local organizations in Peru (and elsewhere) is Omprakash.
+Insider Tip: One fantastic source for finding and connecting with local organizations in Peru (and elsewhere) is Omprakash.
 The site lists numerous organizations within Peru that you can personally contact and coordinate your volunteering with.
 Each organization has a description of its mission as well as the possible volunteer opportunities.
 Many feature reviews and stories from past volunteers and even allow you to contact them with questions.
 Most of the volunteer opportunities are completely free and offer extremely inexpensive housing and meal options (as low as just $20-40/week) and breakdowns of the potential costs.